balanced/balanced-docs/overview/rev1/overview/best-practices.rst

   - * Utilize customer verification.
 We highly recommended that you do not issue payouts to unverified customers.
 Refer to :ref:`resources.test-identity-verification`
   - * Utilize AVS.
 Refer to :ref:`resources.address-verification-service`
-  - * Utilize CSC.
-Refer to :ref:`resources.card-security-code`
+  - * Utilize CVV.
+Refer to :ref:`resources.card-verification-value`
   - * Respond in a timely fashion to Balanced inquiries about chargebacks or suspicious transactions
   - * Report fraud to support@balancedpayments.com.